UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 C:\CSD\P11\s_trans_LCD\(files)

-In Fig. 10 is an example list of source files when using the libraries to interface specific hardware.
+In Fig. 10 is an example list of source files when using the libraries to interface this specific LCD hardware.

 Fig. 10.
 Example of a typical project that includes LCD libraries to drive specific and advanced hardware subsystems (peripherals), thus, becoming a multiple-file project, as a kind of software plan C2 with several components (functions) under the top schematic.